 Scripture Game – Would You Rather

-Before the Earth was created, we lived in Heaven.
+The gospel teaches us that before the Earth was created, we lived in Heaven.
 We were spirits.
 All of us lived with our Heavenly Father.
 We loved Him!
 Father called us together to present big news.
 He told us that we needed to take our progression to the next level.
 We could not continue as spirits any longer.
 We needed bodies.
 We shouted for joy!

 No unclean thing can dwell with God.
 So, we needed to establish a way to make it possible to return back to our Father when our time on Earth was complete.
 Two individuals stepped forward to offer their help.
 Satan said he would force us to make good choices.
 We would not have the choice to sin or fail.
 Satan wanted all of the glory for ensuring that every spirit would return to God.